maltius/blazepose_pipeline/README.md

 # blazepose_pipeline_without_results
-In this version of pipeline no results are being saved and input parameters are only --frames to be processed.
+This pipeline operates at 3 Hz with full model compared to full model mediapipeline in java operating 6 Hz on the same laptop.
+In this version of pipeline no results are being saved and input parameter is only --frames to be processed.

 **Installation: <br />**
 Download trained weights from [Dropbox](https://www.dropbox.com/s/by94ilm6lzjrztd/extract_here_blazepose_inference.zip?dl=0) and unzip it using "extract here" command in the same directory  <br/>